drnanjo/PH125.2x-Data-Science-Visualization/seccion2-ggplot2/ggplot2.md

 ---

-#### ection 2: Introduction to ggplot2   2.2 Customizing Plots   Scales, Labels, and Colors
+#### section 2: Introduction to ggplot2   2.2 Customizing Plots   Scales, Labels, and Colors

  our desired scales are in the log scale.
 This is not the default, so this change needs